Analytical Methods in Physics: Advanced Calculus: Special Techniques and Asymptotic Expansions

 \section{Advanced Calculus: Special Techniques and Asymptotic Expansions}

 Integration is usually much harder than differentiation.
-Any function $f(x)$ you can build out of powers, logs, trigonometric functions, etc. can usually be readily differentiated.
-But to integrate a function in closed form you have to know another function $g(x)$ whose derivative yields $f(x)$; that's what the fundamental theorem of calculus is.
+Any function $f(x)$ you can build out of powers, logs, trigonometric functions, etc., can usually be readily differentiated.\footnote{The ease of differentiation ceases once you start dealing with ``special functions"; see, for e.g., \href{http://blog.wolfram.com/2016/05/16/new-derivatives-of-the-bessel-functions-have-been-discovered-with-the-help-of-the-wolfram-language/}{here} for a discussion on how to differentiate the Bessel function $J_\nu(z)$ with respect to its order $\nu$.} But to integrate a function in closed form you have to know another function $g(x)$ whose derivative yields $f(x)$; that's the essential content of the fundamental theorem of calculus.

 Here, I will discuss integration techniques that I feel are not commonly found in standard treatments of calculus.
 Among them, some techniques will show how to extract approximate answers from integrals.
 This is, in fact, a good place to highlight the importance of approximation techniques in physics.
 For example, most of the predictions from quantum field theory -- our fundamental framework to describe elementary particle interactions at the highest energies/smallest distances -- is based on perturbation theory.